A Framework for Deprecating Datasets: Standardizing Documentation, Identification, and Communication: A Study of Dataset Deprecation in Machine Learning

+A retrospective analysis of the deprecations of common ML datasets is important because it can show the strengths and weaknesses of different deprecation practices.
+In Table~\ref{table1}, we analyze the deprecation process of several major datasets: ImageNet, Tiny Images, MS-Celeb-1M, Duke MTMC, MegaFace, and HRT Transgender, noting external critiques of the deprecations, reasons given for the deprecations, and actions taken by the dataset creators.

+There are several commonalities among the removal processes of each datasets, and we have identified five major categories of concern:

-\paragraph{Inconsistent public notice and transparency regarding rationale for withdrawal.} While ImageNet, Tiny Images, and MegaFace provide some public notice of deprecation and remediation on their websites, MS-Celeb-1M, Duke MTMC, Brainwash, and HRT Transgender provide no explanation on their home pages for their removal; the datasets have simply vanished from their websites.
-The MegaFace website offers that the dataset was decommissioned due to its goals being met and cites the administrative burden of maintenance—though this explanation appears to have been given shortly after a \textit{New York Times} investigation suggested that the dataset may violate privacy laws~\cite{hill2019photos}.
-Meanwhile, a lead author of Duke MTMC published a clarification and apology in Duke’s student newspaper \textit{The Chronicle} explaining that the dataset was not collected for the purposes of recognizing individuals but had violated IRB protocols~\cite{tomasi2019}.
-No explanation at all is provided by the Stanford Digital Repository for the retraction of Brainwash, beyond saying that the data was deleted at an author’s request.
-And VGGFace2 appears to have been temporarily taken offline, with little indication of why; a comment buried within its \href{https://github.com/ox-vgg/vgg\_face2/issues/50}{Github Issues} page suggests that the dataset was removed due to concerns from the host university’s legal team.
+\paragraph{Inconsistent public notice and transparency regarding rationale for withdrawal.} While ImageNet, Tiny Images, and MegaFace gave some public notice of deprecation and remediation on their websites, the MS-Celeb-1M, Duke MTMC, and HRT Transgender cases provided no explanations for the removals; the datasets simply vanished from their websites.
+The MegaFace website offers that the dataset was decommissioned due to its goals being met and cites the administrative burden of maintenance.
+This explanation, though, appears to have been given shortly after a \textit{New York Times} investigation suggested that the dataset may violate privacy laws~\cite{hill2019photos}.
+Meanwhile, a lead author of Duke MTMC published a clarification and apology in Duke’s student newspaper \textit{The Chronicle} explaining that the dataset was not collected for the purposes of recognizing individuals, but had violated IRB protocols~\cite{tomasi2019}.
+With MS-Celeb-1M, following the privacy concerns mentioned in Table~\ref{table1}, Microsoft told the \textit{Financial Times} that the dataset had been removed not because of privacy concerns, but because the “research challenge is over.”~\cite{murgia2019microsoft} However, no explanation is given on the page that originally hosted the data~\cite{msceleb2020}.

-\paragraph{Lack of explicit instruction not to use deprecated datasets.} Tiny Images’ authors offer guidance to researchers asking them not to use the dataset in future and to delete downloaded versions.
+\paragraph{Lack of explicit instruction not to use deprecated datasets.} Tiny Images’ authors offer guidance to researchers, asking them not to use the dataset in future and to delete downloaded versions.
 No such public guidance is provided by the authors of other partially or fully deprecated datasets.
-This makes it difficult for ML researchers to know if or why they should stop using a dataset in their work.
+This makes it difficult for ML researchers to know if or why they should stop using a dataset in their work, and for reviewers to know whether a dataset used to train a model is acceptable, or if its creators have deprecated it.
+It also creates uncertainties about the status of derivatives produced from a deprecated dataset, as it is unclear if the reasons for deprecation also apply to the derivative datasets, or if the creators resolved the issues that originally motivated the deprecation.